-Currently, we have a number of matters under investigation where the core misconduct being considered revolves significantly around SMSFs.
-Without commenting about specific cases still subject to ongoing investigation, some observations regarding the nature of these matters are as follows:
+Currently, we have a number of other matters under investigation where the core misconduct being considered revolves significantly around SMSFs.
+Some observations regarding the nature of these matters are as follows:

-- the misconduct generally involves recommendations to retail investors to either establish an SMSF and/or invest their SMSF funds - the recommendations typically include or lead to the investor switching from their current, APRA-regulated superannuation fund to an SMSF - the products recommended for investment are varied and include company shares, managed investment schemes, debentures and real property - some cases involve recommendations to the trustees of SMSFs to loan funds to companies associated with the adviser, investing funds into property developments associated with the adviser - some matters involve schemes designed to achieve illegal early access to superannuation benefits - some misconduct involves random direct marketing to the public, such as cold calls and advertising - the aim of which is to have people establish an SMSF and/or invest their SMSF money - where misconduct occurs, it is common for high returns to be promised, be that in relation to the ability of the SMSF to generate an overall portfolio return or in relation to a specific investment recommended to the SMSF - the people making such recommendations vary and include AFS licensees and people who are unlicensed - in some cases, the recommended investments have involved large overall losses for the SMSFs.
+- the misconduct generally involves recommendations to retail investors to either establish an SMSF and/or invest their SMSF funds - the recommendations typically include or lead to the investor switching from their current, APRA-regulated superannuation fund to an SMSF

+- the products recommended for investment are varied and include company shares, managed investment schemes, debentures and real property - some cases involve recommendations to the trustees of SMSFs to loan funds to companies associated with the adviser, investing funds into property developments associated with the adviser - some matters involve schemes designed to achieve illegal early access to superannuation benefits - some misconduct involves random direct marketing to the public, such as cold calls and advertising, the aim of which is to have people establish an SMSF and/or invest their SMSF money - where misconduct occurs, it is common for high returns to be promised, be that in relation to the ability of the SMSF to generate an overall portfolio return or in relation to a specific investment recommended to the SMSF - the people making such recommendations vary and include AFS licensees and people who are unlicensed - in some cases, the recommended investments have involved large overall losses for the SMSFs.

 ASIC has released information to the public concerning a number of the larger enforcement matters that involve significant SMSF-related misconduct.
 These include Super Save Superannuation Fund, Royale Capital and Trio/Astarra.
-More information can be found about these matters on ASIC's website.